FP Article 1

 below the acrobats serves a seriously important

+function!
 Similarly, to

 succeed in our financial lives, we